NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ## Supported Microcontrollers

-Unfortunately during our testing back in 2016, largely due to SPI data transfer limitations, we were unable to successfully utilize any Arduino-specific microcontrollers, including the Due (_sad face_).
+Unfortunately during our testing back in 2016, largely due to SPI data transfer limitations using the Arduino SPI library (which apparently is shite), we were unable to successfully utilize any Arduino-specific microcontrollers, including the Due.
 However, as of more recently there seems to be a renewed interest in this library for the Teensy 3, and now particularly the impressive 600MHz Teensy 4.
 As well, the ESP32 and ESP32-S are also slated for experimentation.
-Additionally, we plan on experimenting with a faster custom SPI transfer interface to try and overcome speed limitations on slower microcontrollers.
+Additionally, we plan on experimenting with a faster custom SPI transfer interface to try and overcome speed limitations on slower microcontrollers, and might be able to look into DMA options available on the Arduino Zero and Arduino Portenta.

 As of this writing, we don't have an exact listing of which specific microcontrollers will work with this library, but we are currently rewriting core parts of the library as well as will be testing this library with various microcontrollers to see what kind of support we can muster.
 We will update this section in the future with boards we've tested and their support status of this library.
 A particular focus is being applied to Teensy 4+.